 Can't make it to the museum during the week?
 Have small children interested in fun and engaging hands-on activities?
 Join us for one of our Saturday programs or after-hours events!

-This event is FREE, but space is limited to 20 children, so please email Candice at firstname.lastname@example.org to secure your spot.
+Space is limited to 20 children, so please email Candice at firstname.lastname@example.org to secure your spot.